Published Jul 25, 2022

 Does Medigap Cover Prescription Drugs?

-Medigap or MedSupp plans are supplemental Medicare plans that intend to “fill in the gaps” of Original Medicare.
+Medigap or MedSupp plans are Medicare supplement insurance plans that intend to fill in the gaps” of Original Medicare.
 Medigap plans often help with deductible, copayment, and coinsurance payments.
 Medigap on its own does not cover prescription drugs as of 2005, so only Medigap plans purchased before then have the possibility of drug coverage.

 When it comes to prescription drugs, someone cannot be enrolled in both a Medicare prescription drug plan as well as a have a Medigap policy with drug coverage.
 Learn more about Medigap and Medicare drug coverage.